-Effective January 1, 2018, the Employer makes matching contributions of 100% of the participant's before-tax contributions, which do not exceed 6% of the participant's eligible compensation, unless otherwise specified by a collective bargaining agreement.
-Prior to January 1, 2018, the Employer made matching contributions equal to 80% (or such higher percentage as may be determined by the Employer's Board of Directors) of the participant's before-tax contributions, which do not exceed 6% of the participant's eligible compensation, unless otherwise specified by a collective bargaining agreement.
+The Employer makes matching contributions of 100% of the participant's before-tax contributions, which do not exceed 6% of the participant's eligible compensation, unless otherwise specified by a collective bargaining agreement.

 Contributions to the Plan are made in cash.